sboesebeck/morphium/MorphiumDoku.md

 ### capped collections

 Similar as with indexes, you can define you collection to be capped using the `@Capped` annotation.
 This annotation takes two arguments: the maximum number of entries and the maximum size.
 If the collection does not exist, it will be created as capped collection using those two values.
-You can always ensureCapped your collection, unfortunately then only the `size` parameter will be honoured.
+You can always ensureCapped your collection, unfortunately then only the `size` parameter will be honored.

 ### Querying